 One of the biggest differences between Millennials and their successors is that the latter are much more into collaborative work environments than the former.
 Millennials are known to be very independent and crave autonomy in the workforce, whereas Gen-Z prefer to work in teams and care a lot about group goals.

 Including them in a team in order to pursuit a common goal is a great way to keep these workers motivated and engaged.
 But transitioning from a generation that values individuality to one that is more focused on community goals can be a tricky thing.
 Right now, it is easy to give Generation Z that feeling of working as part of a team since that’s the most common case for low-tier jobs, but as soon as they start moving up, managers and supervisors need to figure out a way to keep them happy.

 We’re still learning and discovering what makes this new generation tick.
 They have just started to show up at the workplace, so who knows what surprises they have in store for us.
 We can’t wait to find out!

-Originally published by Edu Rojas on Neuvoo’s Hiring & Recruiting Blog.
+Written by Edu Rojas and originally published on Neuvoo’s Hiring & Recruiting Blog.